 We are transforming lives every day in the College of Education due to people like you!

 The College of Education is dedicated to providing our students with the best educational experience possible and we are thankful for your support and continued interest in the college.
-As I continue to meet dedicated alums, donors, and partners of the college it is a pleasure to hear about your passion for progress at New Mexico State University and your genuine interest in student success.
+It is a pleasure to hear about your passion for progress at New Mexico State University and your genuine interest in student success.

 There are many ways to give, some of which include endowed scholarships, current use funds, planned gifts, charitable gift annuities, faculty support, and others.
 Regardless of the size of your gift, you are impacting the lives of our students and inspiring others to do the same.
-If you would like additional information on ways to make an impact through scholarships, faculty support or any other giving opportunities, please contact me at 646-2130 or email@example.com
+If you would like additional information on ways to make an impact through scholarships, faculty support or any other giving opportunities, please contact our new Development Officer, Denise Tafoya at 575-646-5572.

 Impact of Alumni, Partners & Donors